Discovery Adventure Liveaboard Dive Trips

-Discovery Adventure offers liveaboard dive trips to Tubbataha during the limited opening window of mid-March to mid-June each year.
+Discovery Adventure offers liveaboard dive trips to Tubbataha during the limited season of mid-March to mid-June each year.
 Tubbataha is considered the Mecca of Philippine diving and recognized as the only marine UNESCO WORLD heritage site in Asia.

 Sponges bigger than you’ve seen anywhere else, giant sea fans, and beautiful soft corals make the walls look like underwater gardens.